This page outlines our plans to move forward together during the COVID-19 pandemic. As new information becomes available, this page will be updated.

 Like most independent schools, we rely primarily on tuition revenue to fund operations.
 The uncertainty of the current financial situation is having an impact on decisions regarding enrollment.
-On the good news front, we have seen new inquiries for admission and subsequent enrollments based on our strong distance learning efforts over the past few months.
+On the good news front, we have seen new inquiries for admission and subsequent enrollments based on our strong distance learning efforts last spring.
 On balance, Trinity is in good shape, given the circumstances.
 The length of time it will take to return to the “new normal” could test us in the months ahead, but we are planning as best we can for a variety of operational and financial scenarios.

 Do you anticipate layoffs or other cost-cutting measures?

-As of now, we have retained all of our faculty and staff and continue to hire for critical vacant faculty positions.
+As of now, we have retained all of our faculty and staff and have filled our open faculty positions.
 We are always mindful of costs but have asked division directors, department heads, and the finance team to redouble their efforts to find savings in light of what may be a challenging year.

-We continue to closely track our enrollment, which is forecasted to be lower, as it drives our revenue.
+We continue to closely track our enrollment, as it drives our revenue.
 We will take appropriate action to bring our costs in line with revenue should circumstances require us to do so.

 Why did Trinity decide to apply for and accept PPP funds?